 Plug into EarthCube through CRESCYNT's active collaborations with other EarthCube elements including technical groups, science groups, research coordination networks, building blocks, working groups - each of these connections and learning opportunities helps grow the state of coral reef science and helps grow opportunities for coral reef scientists at any career stage.

 One of our strongest EarthCube partners is Data Discovery Studio - where you can now access ~ 17.000 coral reef datasets!
 We've worked extensively with this group, offering coral reef research as a multidisciplinary and multiscaled use case.
 This dataset search engine now offers links to 1,669,729 geoscience datasets from over 40 repositories and collections!
 Check them out - the work is part of how CRESCYNT's work lives on.

 TAKE ACTION AND LEARN MORE:

-- See results of earlier work on identifying science drivers and cyberinfrastructure needs by the coral reef community at two previous workshops - this is our starting point.
+- See prior work on identifying science drivers and cyberinfrastructure needs by the coral reef community at early end-user workshops - our starting point.

-- Get practical information in the CRESCYNT BLOG: ongoing updates and useful detail; plus - track one lab's "cyberinfrastructure readiness" prep through a data management tune-up, including links to free (and reliable) data repositories.
+- Get practical information in the CRESCYNT BLOG: ongoing updates and useful detail

 - Contact us - firstname.lastname@example.org.